How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 }

-This function:
+This method:

-3. Saves the final QR image.
+3. Saves the final QR code image to the public/qrcodes directory.

-4. Stores metadata in the qr_codes table.
+4. Stores the QR code metadata in the qr_codes table.

 6. Alias Redirection Route